Letter from the CEO

 “This is a constant cat-and-mouse game,” said the late, great sage of Silicon Valley.
 “People will try to break in, and it’s our job to keep them from breaking in.”

-This is how we look at identity theft here at Identity Theft 911.
+This is how we look at identity theft here at IDT911.
 The crooks won’t stop trying to break into your life, and we won’t stop fighting to prevent them from breaking in.
 This month, we’re highlighting some of the tools we’re seeing identity thieves using to force that break-in, including:

 Payday loan scams